Sunshine Coast Libraries banner

 Babies are born with an innate desire to learn, and many of their neurological pathways are formed in the first five years of life.
 Laying these learning foundations during the early years is critical.

-Healthy Beginnings: Sparking a love of learning in babies
+Healthy beginnings: Sparking a love of learning in babies

 Baby playing with wooden toys

-The value of play-based learning during the early years is well proven.
+The value of play-based learning during the early years is well-proven.
 Therefore, any love for learning starts with a love for play.

 “We call this stage ‘Healthy Beginnings’, as this first year is about ensuring babies build secure and trusting relationships with nurturing educators,” Dr Jones says.